 Critics of the Demi-God Dalmoran or his government may be charged with anything up to and including treason.
 Especially vocal trouble makers are hauled away never to be seen again.

 Each village has an elder who rules and judges.
 Each province is divided up into counties.
 Each county has a magistrate who rules.
 Each province has a provincial Court.
 The city of Ipotal has a High Court that has 8 judges, one from each province.
 The High Court is a remnant to the days before Dalmoran.
 Once a respected court of law where justice was the norm, the High Court is now a farce, the judges are puppets of the King.

-Many of the soldiers and knights of the old kingdom have turned renegade and banded together to form a resistance group.
+The military of Anquar is called the "Black Guard".Some of the old martial tradition still remains, especially in the outer provinces.
+Far from the capital city, the commoners still take pride in serving their local baron.
+When the nation of Anquar first fell to Dalmorran, many of the soldiers and knights of the old kingdom turned renegade and banded together to form a resistance group.
 This group has grown over the last two centuries and is gaining strength.
 It has become a serious problem for King Dalmoran and the Anquaran military.
 The war between Anquar and the Resistance is heating up into a full war.
 The Resistance has the support of a good portion of the population.
 About a quarter of the population (those families of wealth and social standing) has been swayed to Dalmoran .
 About a quarter of the population (typically the poor) is fiercely against Dalmoran and actively support the Resistance.
 The rest of the population simply tries to get by and not get involved in the struggle.
 They are simply looking out for themselves and wish only to survive another day.
 Most citizens despise the heavy taxes and totalitian regime, but they still publicly swear loyalty to Dalmoran.